DataDog/documentation/content/integrations/faq/error-datadog-not-authorized-sts-assume-role.md

 2. Ensure Datadog's account ID `464622532012` is entered under `Another AWS account`.
 Entering any other account ID causes the integration to fail.
 Also ensure `Required MFA` is **unchecked**:
     {{< img src="integrations/faq/aws-error-sts-assume-role-01.png" alt="AWS Create IAM Role" responsive="true">}}

-3. Generate a new AWS External ID in the [Datadog AWS integration tile][2] and click the **Update Configuration** button:
+3. Generate a new AWS External ID in the [Datadog AWS Integration tile][2] and click the **Update Configuration** button:
   {{< img src="integrations/faq/aws-error-sts-assume-role-02.png" alt="Datadog AWS integration tile" responsive="true">}}

 4. Add the newly generated AWS External ID to your AWS trust policy:
   {{< img src="integrations/faq/aws-error-sts-assume-role-03.png" alt="AWS Trust Policy" responsive="true">}}

-Note, after the configuration update the error may persist in the UI for a few hours while the changes propagate.
+Note that the error **may** persist in the UI for a few hours whilst the changes propagate.
 If the error persists, repeat steps 2 through 7 of the [AWS Installation instructions][1].

 Still need help?
 Contact [Datadog support][3].